-"It's definitely about being who you are and not being afraid to be whatever you want to be ... the whole atmosphore of 'Bocky' phere of 'Rocky' is very open and a c c e p t i n g ," Gamlin said.
 "It's all about sex and drag."

+Jennifer Grzanka

-Jennifer Grzanka Pink Invaders cast member Many of the actors credit the tolerant atmosphere as being a major factor in its widespread appeal.
-The movie portrays characters of all sexual orientations and appearances, from the cleancut Janet and Brad to the outrageously flamboyant Dr. Frank N. Furter in his inky black makeup and drag.
-Jennifer Grzanka, a crew member and began actor, watching the show three years ago.
-Though she wear red glittery horns glued on her forehead on Saturday nights, revealed she that she does not always dress in Rocky-type outfits but finds the show to be a hobby that provides an outlet.
-"It's all about Contact Julie Bender at bender.10@nd.edu or Christie Bolsen at bolsen.1@nd.edu.
+Pink Invaders cast member

+Many of the actors credit the tolerant atmosphere as being a major factor in its widespread appeal. movie portrays characters of all sexual orientations and appearances, from the cleancut Janet and Brad to the outrageously flamboyant Dr. Frank N. Furter in his inky black makeup drag.

+Jennifer Grzanka, a crew member actor, began watching the three show vears ago.
+Though she wear red glittery horns glued on her forehead on Saturday nights, she revealed that she does not always dress in Rocky-type outfits but finds the show to be a hobby that provides an outlet.

+"It's all about

+sex and drag," Grzanka laughed, only half-jokingly.